blabla1337/skf-flask/skf/markdown/knowledge_base/154-knowledge_base--Sessions_pattern--.md

 The items as pointed out before should be looked into and taken into consideration whenever you are working with sessions on your system in order to enforce a high level of security.

+Though there are more than ten design patterns related to session, all of them need to be implemented.
+If any one is left out for implementation, the whole session management layer is not secure and could be defeated by attackers.